KhanSaheb17/facebook-login-page/README.md

 # facebook-login-page
-This is Facebook login page as shown in browser for mobile.
+This is the Facebook login page shown in the mobile browser.
+Don’t misuse it,happy codding.